yreddys/Basic--Programs--Java/README.md

 // 13 .
 Java program to find the first and last index of a given integer in an array?
 // 14.
 Program to  find the common values between two lists using Java 8 streams ?
+// 15.
+Can you  write a program that counts the number of zeros in an array?

+Input : {0, 2, 0, 4, 0, 6, 0}
+Output: 4
 ```